Terms and Conditions of Business

 2. The Purchasing Party shall indemnify the Manufacturer against all claims of third parties, which are filed against the Manufacturer due to the infringement of their rights in relation to the image files and graphic material used, in particular due to the infringement of copyright or trademark rights.
 The Purchasing Party also undertakes to pay the Manufacturer for any damages incurred.

-4. Copyright and prohibition on exploitation
+4. Copyright and Prohibition of Exploitation

 1. The warranty disclaimers listed in section VIII also apply for all other claims made by the Purchasing Party against the Manufacturer – irrespective of legal basis.

-XII.
+XIII.
 Place of Jurisdiction

-XIII.
+XIV.
 Assignment

 All claims lodged against the Manufacturer are not transferrable without the written consent of the Manufacturer and may be exercised by the Purchasing Party only.

-XIV.
+XV.
 Severability clause

-If any clause of part of this agreement shall for any reason be adjudged by a court of competent jurisdiction to be invalid, such judgement shall be limited and confined in its operation to the clause involved in the controversy.
+If any clause or part of this agreement shall for any reason be adjudged by a court of competent jurisdiction to be invalid, such judgement shall be limited and confined in its operation to the clause involved in the controversy.